Chevrolet Maintenance: Cost, Plans and Service Schedule

 Though some Chevrolets are considered unreliable and incur high repair costs, other models tend to be more dependable (or at least cheaper to fix).
 Chevy Cobalts, for instance, cost relatively little to repair and don't need frequent visits to the mechanic, according to RepairPal.
 Meanwhile, Silverados tend to incur more in repair bills.

 Getting regular maintenance is vital to your vehicle’s health.
-You can see Chevrolet’s general maintenance guidelines below, but be aware that your vehicle may have its own specific maintenance requirements, which you can find in your owners manual.
+Your vehicle may have its own specific maintenance requirements, which you can find in your owner’s manual.
+But in general, here’s what you can expect from Chevy’s maintenance schedule.

-It’s also worth mentioning that Chevrolet offers Complete Care for new vehicles.
-Complete Care is an owner-benefit program for new vehicles that provide your first oil change, vehicle inspection and tire rotation for free.
+It’s also worth mentioning that Chevrolet offers some covered maintenance for new vehicles from model year 2024 and newer for the first year that you own the vehicle.
+During this time frame, eligible Chevy owners can get their first oil change, vehicle inspection and tire rotation for free.
 That’s not a huge value in the grand scheme of things, but it’s something.

 2017 Chevrolet Tahoe maintenance costs